Photographs captured outside Yellowknife, Northwest Territories — standing in the middle of frozen Prelude Lake at -40°C.

 The pink is extraordinary.
-Most aurora is green — the sky's default, produced by oxygen excited at typical auroral altitudes and the colour visible on many clear nights at high latitudes.
-Pink appears when a solar storm is powerful enough to push auroral activity lower into the atmosphere, where nitrogen begins to fluoresce.
-Nitrogen glows pink and red.
-It mixes with the green above it.
-The curtain's lower edge blushes.
-The whole display warms.
+Most auroras are green — the sky's default, produced by oxygen excited at typical auroral altitudes and the colour visible on many clear nights at high latitudes.
+Pink appears because a powerful solar storm pushes auroral activity lower into the atmosphere, where nitrogen begins to fluoresce.
+On this night, nitrogen glows pink.
+It mixed with the green above it.
+The curtain's lower edge blushed.
+The whole display warmed.

 It requires a large storm.
 It lasts minutes.
 Most people never see it in a lifetime.

-On these rare nights the pink and green move together with a softness that feels intentional, organic, alive — great billowing folds that open and gather across the northern night sky in shapes the body recognizes before the mind has words for them.
+On this rare night the pink and green move together with a softness that feels intentional, organic, alive — great billowing folds that open and gather across the northern night sky in shapes the body recognizes before the mind has words for them.
+The colours catch in the snow underfoot.
+The light comes from everywhere and the darkness presses close, and you are enclosed in it — a figure inside a globe, the whole world reduced to this circle of snow and colour and cold.

 FLOW 1-12